ProThoughtDesign/Dicetrix/README.md

 2. **Dice Number Matching**: Create connected groups of 3+ adjacent dice with the same number to clear them
 3. **Individual Die Physics**: Each die in a piece can collide and lock independently, causing pieces to dynamically fragment

-**The Game Loop**:
+### The Game Loop

-- Multi-die pieces (generated procedurally based on difficulty) fall down the grid
+1. **Piece Generation**: Multi-die pieces are generated procedurally based on difficulty mode
+   - Easy: 3×3×5 pieces (max 3 width, 3 height, 5 dice) with d4/d6/d8 dice
+   - Medium: 4×4×8 pieces with d6/d8/d10/d12 dice
+   - Hard: 5×5×10 pieces with d8/d10/d12/d20 dice + Black Dice
+   - Expert: 5×5×16 pieces with d10/d12/d20 dice + Black Dice
+   - Zen: 3×3×5 pieces with d4/d6/d8 dice (uniform rule, no cascades)

-- Each die checks for collisions independently - when a die hits an obstacle, it locks immediately
+2. **Individual Die Physics**: Each die checks for collisions independently
+   - When a die hits an obstacle (bottom, walls, or existing pieces), it locks immediately
    - Remaining dice continue falling as a smaller piece until they also collide
+   - This creates dynamic piece fragmentation based on terrain

-- Players create matches by connecting 3+ adjacent dice with the same number (horizontal/vertical only)
+3. **Dice Matching**: Players create matches by connecting 3+ adjacent dice with the same number
+   - Only horizontal and vertical connections count (no diagonal)
-- Matched dice disappear with spectacular particle effects, remaining dice fall to fill gaps
+   - Matched dice disappear with spectacular color-coded particle effects
+   - Different match sizes trigger different sound effects (3, 4, 5, 7, 9+ dice)

+4. **Cascade Chain Reactions**: When matches clear, remaining dice fall to fill gaps
+   - Falling dice can form new matches automatically
+   - Each cascade level increases score multiplier (1x → 2x → 3x → 4x+)
-- Chain reactions create cascade bonuses with score multipliers
+   - Chain reactions create massive scoring opportunities

-- Game ends when new pieces can't spawn due to grid collision at the top
+5. **Game Over**: Game ends when new pieces can't spawn due to collision at the top of the grid

 ## 🌟 What Makes Dicetrix Innovative and Unique?